Student Life & Treatment: Eating Disorder Treatment While in School

 This is a question that should be addressed and assessed by a professional treatment team, as many factors will influence the answer to this question.
 There are varying levels of treatment, from acute treatment to residential care to outpatient support, and finding the appropriate level of treatment is best determined by health care professionals who specialize in the care of eating disorders.

 What factors will be considered to determine if an individual is well enough to attend school?
+Understanding the severity of an eating disorder is important in determining the type of treatment that may be needed for optimal chances for recovery.
 While this will vary from person to person, these are some of the issues health professionals will consider in their assessment:

 - Physical Symptoms: What symptoms resulting from the eating disorder are present?
 Is there active and consistent engagement in eating disorder behaviors, such as bingeing and purging, restricting, compulsive exercising, etc.?
 Are acute symptoms adequately managed and under control?
 Is there sufficient weight restoration, if applicable?
 Is the individual able to follow a meal plan and sustain a sensible diet?
 While not exclusive, these are some of the factors that health professionals will assess.

 - Coexisting medical or psychological disorders: Are other disorders present, in addition to the eating disorder?
+Is a person at risk for self-harm or in need of more supervision due to a medical or psychiatric complication?
 In complex situations, it is critical that each health issue is being addressed and treated, whether it is a co-occurring drug addiction, depression, anxiety, etc.

 While there are not any clearly defined markers that identify where a person might be in their recovery journey, these factors are helpful in determining what level of support an individual might need to make necessary transitions in their life.
 Whether you are looking to attend college for the first time or if you are deciding if you are ready to return, it is important to collaborate with your trusted health professionals to determine this before making the choice to go to college.